-These cheddar bread sticks are perfect with a glass of wine, as a gift with a bottle of wine or just to snack on.
-These are full of cheese, with a sweet/tart note of dried cranberries.
+These aged cheddar bred sticks are perfect with a glass of wine, as a gift with a bottle of wine or just to snack on.
+These are full of cheese flavour, paired with the sweet/tart note of dried cranberries.

 - In a large bowl or the bowl of a stand mixer fitted with a kneading hook, add warm water and sugar.
 Stir.
 Sprinkle with yeast and allow to stand for 10 minutes until foamy.

 - Meanwhile, grate your cheese and set aside.
 Chop cranberries with a sharp knife in to smaller pieces and set aside.

 - When yeast is ready, add flour, salt, vegetable oil and Dijon mustard.
 Knead well, adding a bit more flour, if necessary, until your dough comes together (it will still be a bit sticky at this point).
 Sprinkle in cranberries and mix until combined with the dough.
 Repeat with the grated cheese.

 - Remove dough to a floured surface.
 Knead, adding a bit more flour as necessary to prevent it sticking to the surface, until dough is soft and smooth.
 Place dough in a greased bowl, cover with plastic wrap and set aside to rise until doubled, 60-90 minutes.